 The embodied carbon footprint of wind turbines in manufacture can be paid back in just 2-6 months of operation (for wind) or 1 year (for solar), then free energy for another 19 years.
 Some is even faster.
-So don’t believe those who claim wind turbines is bad for the environment.
+So don’t believe those who claim wind turbines is bad for the environment, or LCA is over 4 years.

 The greenhouse gas payback time of wind turbines in northwestern Europe varied between 1.8 and 22.5 months, averaging 5.3 months.